jundalisay/superb/content/en/research/mao/quotations/chapter-28.md

 "On Coalition Government" (April 24, 1945), Selected Works, Vol. III, p.
 315.
 {{< /cite >}}

 Communists must always go into the whys and wherefores of anything, use their own heads and carefully think over whether or not it corresponds toreality and is really well founded; on no account should they follow blindly and encourage slavishness.

+{{< cite >}}
-"Rectify the Party's Style of Work" (February 1, 1942), Selected Works, Vol. III, pp.
+"Rectify the Party's Style of Work" (February 1, 1942), Selected Works, Vol. 3, pp. 49-50.
-49-50.
+{{< /cite >}}

 We should encourage comrades to take the interests of the whole into account.
 Every Party member, every branch of work, every statement and every action must proceed from the interests of the whole Party; it is absolutely impermissible to violate this principle.
-Ibid., p.
-44.

 Communists should set an example in being practical as well as far-sighted.
-For only by being practical can they fulfil the appointed tasks, and only far- sightedness can prevent them from losing their bearings in the march forward.
+For only by being practical can they fulfil the appointed tasks, and only far-sightedness can prevent them from losing their bearings in the march forward.

 {{< cite >}}
 "The Role of the Chinese Communist Party in the National War" (October 1938),